dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 containing the content of the e-mail.

-If the request is successful, a string will be returned indicating that the e-mail was sent and the from and to address.
+If the request is successful, a string will be returned indicating that the e-mail was sent and the from and to addresses.
 The status code will be 200.

 If the request is bad (i.e., there is a problem with the dictionary being sent, or the e-mail addresses in it), a status code of 400 will be returned along